gmu04/GmuStringExtensions/String/README.md

-I will be gathering useful code snippets (String extensions) here.s
+I will be gathering useful code snippets (String extensions) here.